boldbi/bold-bi-docs/docs/site-administration/data-connector-settings/oauth-configuration.md

     ![configure-oauth](/static/assets/oauth/images/configure-oauth.png)

-6. Choose a connector and input its corresponding *Client ID* and *Client Secret* and click **OK**.
+6. Choose a connector and input its corresponding *Client ID* and *Client Secret*, then click **OK**.
 You can modify these values whenever required.
 7. Click **Save**.
 If you proceed without saving the configuration, you will not be able to connect to the data source.

     ![save-success](/static/assets/oauth/images/save-success.png)

 ### How to get Client ID and Client Secret

 If you do not have an existing app with the service provider, you must register a new app with the service.
 Depending on the service provider, the process of registering an app varies.
-So, we suggest you go through the developer documentation of the corresponding service provider beforehand.
+We suggest you go through the developer documentation of the corresponding service provider beforehand.

-In Bold BI, each of the OAuth connectors contains a **Help link** to guide you to the developer documentation for the service provider.
+In Bold BI, each OAuth connector contains a **Help link** to guide you to the developer documentation for the service provider.

 After registering your app, you will receive a client ID and a client secret.
 The client ID is considered public information and is used to build login URLs.
 The client secret must be kept confidential.

 ### Redirect URIs

 You must register a redirect URI to be used for redirecting users to our application.
-Without setting Redirect URI, the OAuth process will not complete.
+Without setting a Redirect URI, the OAuth process will not complete.

 Set this redirect URI in your app, http://[host:port]/bi/designer/v1.0/oauth/agent.
 The *host* and *port* are the corresponding values on which your Bold BI service runs.